-As a driver, you have the right to adequate rest.
-For example, if you work 12 hours over a period of 24, you’re required to have seven continuous hours rest time.
+- Adequate rest breaks.
+For example, if you work 12 hours over a period of 24 hours, you’re required to have seven continuous hours of rest time.

 Employer responsibilities and obligations

-An employer in the heavy vehicle industry has the responsibility to ensure that loads do not exceed vehicle mass or dimension limits, that they are appropriately secured and that the conditions placed on drivers don’t encourage them to exceed speed limits or regulated driving hours.
+- Not encouraging employees to exceed speed limits or regulated driving hours.
 Your conditions also shouldn’t interfere with drivers getting an adequate amount of rest and consequentially reducing the possibility for fatigue.
-For more information about your obligations and responsibilities visit https://www.nhvr.gov.au/safety-accreditation-compliance/chain-of-responsibility/roles-and-responsibilities.

 - Having company policies and procedures and ensuring that all employees aware of them.